rossanoventurini/qwt/README.md

 The latter is used to measure the performance of a Quad Wavelet Tree built on a given input text.

-We can now download and uncompress in the current directory the [English](http://pizzachili.dcc.uchile.cl/texts/nlang/english.gz) collection from [Pizza&Chili corpus](http://pizzachili.dcc.uchile.cl/).
-Then, we take its prefix of length 2 GiB.
+We can now download and uncompress in the current directory the [Big English](http://pages.di.unipi.it/rossano/big_english.gz).
+Then, we take its prefix of length 8 GiB.

 ```bash
 wget http://pages.di.unipi.it/rossano/big_english.gz